 What to Look for When Buying a Sliding Fifth Wheel Hitch

 One of the most important factors when buying a hitch is its compatibility with your truck and trailer.
-Hitches aren’t cheap, and due to their weight, if you’re paying for return shipping, it’s not going to be cheap.
+Hitches aren’t cheap, and due to their weight, if you’re paying for return shipping, it will not be cheap.

 Some hitches may require adaptors or other accessories to get optimal functionality out of the hitch.
 Factor all of these expenses into your decision before making a purchase.
 Several hundred dollars in additional accessories could break the budget.